ppshobi/WappalyzerWiki/Contributing.md

 Anyone who wants to contribute is more than welcome to do so!
 Wappalyzer has been improved by [many](https://github.com/ElbertF/Wappalyzer/graphs/contributors).

-To get started, please read the guidelines below as well as the [specification](https://github.com/ElbertF/Wappalyzer/wiki/Specification).
+To get started, please read the [README](https://github.com/ElbertF/Wappalyzer/blob/master/README.md), the guidelines below and the [specification](https://github.com/ElbertF/Wappalyzer/wiki/Specification).
 For instructions on how to install Wappalyzer to test your changes, see the [[Drivers]] page.

-## Getting started
-After cloning the repository, run `links.sh` (Linux/Mac) or `links.cmd` (Windows) to copy the shared files to each driver.

 ## Adding a new application